 Always remember that a happy employee is :

-Have a great challenge.
+Have a great business game.

 Agorize comes from “Agora” and “Rise” and empowers companies and people from all over the world through Open innovation Challenges.